c2997108/lastwasm/doc/last-cookbook.rst

   lastdb -P8 -uNEAR humdb human_no_alt_analysis_set.fa
   last-train -P8 --revsym -C2 humdb chimp.fa > humchi.train
-  lastal -E0.05 -C2 --split-f=MAF+ -p humchi.train humdb chimp.fa > humchi1.maf
+  lastal -D1e9 -C2 --split-f=MAF+ -p humchi.train humdb chimp.fa > humchi1.maf

 ``--revsym`` makes the substitution rates the same on both strands.
 For example, it makes A→G equal T→C (because A→G on one strand means T→C on the other strand).
 This is usually appropriate for genome-genome comparison (but maybe not for mitochondria which have asymmetric "heavy" and "light" strands).

-``-E0.05`` means only get significant_ alignments that would be expected to occur by chance at a rate ≤ 0.05 times per pair of random sequences of length 1 billion each.

 ``--split-f=MAF+`` has the same effect as ``--split``, and also makes it show `per-base mismap probabilities`_: the probability that each